Otranto: History

-Otranto occupies the site of the ancient Greek city Hydrus (in Greek: Ὑδροῦς) or Hydruntum (in Latin), also known as Hydrunton, Hydronton, or Hydruntu.
+Otranto occupies the site of the ancient Greek city of Magna Graecia Hydrus (in Greek: Ὑδροῦς) or Hydruntum (in Latin), also known as Hydrunton, Hydronton, or Hydruntu.
 Otranto was a town of Messapian (Illyrian) origin, which, in the wars of Pyrrhus and of Hannibal sided against Rome.

 In Roman times it was a city.
 As it is the nearest port to the eastern coast of the Adriatic Sea, it was perhaps more important than Brundisium (present Brindisi), under the Roman emperors as a point of embarkation for the East, as the distance to Apollonia, (in present Albania) was less than from Brundisium.

 In the 8th century, it was for some time in the possession of duke Arechis II of Benevento.

 On 17 August 928, the city was sacked by a Fatimid fleet under Sabir al-Fata.
 Its inhabitants were carried to North Africa as slaves.
-It remained in the hands of the Byzantine emperors until it was among the last cities of Apulia to surrender to the Norman Robert Guiscard in 1068, and then became part of the Principality of Taranto.
-In the Middle Ages the Jews had a school there.
+It remained in the hands of the Byzantine emperors until it was among the last cities of Apulia to surrender to the Norman Robert Guiscard in 1068.
+It then became part of the Principality of Taranto.
+In the Middle Ages, the Jews had a school there.

 Ottoman invasion

 In 1480, Sultan Mehmed II sent an Ottoman fleet to invade Rome under the command of Gedik Ahmed Pasha.
-This force reached the shores of Apulia on 28 July 1480 and the city was captured in two weeks on 11 August 1480.
+The force reached the shores of Apulia on 28 July 1480, and the city was captured in two weeks on 11 August 1480.
 All of the male inhabitants were slaughtered by the victorious Ottomans.
-Of the 22,000 inhabitants there were only 10,000 that were left alive.
-Some 800 citizens, known as the "Martyrs of Otranto," were beheaded after refusing to convert to Islam.
-They were canonized by Pope Francis on 12 May 2013.
+Of the 22,000 inhabitants, only 10,000 were left alive.
+Some 800 citizens, known as the "Martyrs of Otranto", were beheaded after they had refused to convert to Islam.
+They were canonised by Pope Francis on 12 May 2013.
 Archbishop Stefano Pendinelli was also martyred.

-Between August and September 1480, the Italian and European kingdoms failed to help King Ferdinand of Naples, except his cousin Ferdinand the Catholic, the Kingdom of Sicily and, later, the Republic of Genoa.
-In 1481, the Pope, in panic, called for a crusade to be led by King Ferdinand of Naples, and was joined by troops of Hungarian king Matthias Corvinus.
-The Turks controlled the city for 13 months.
-Sultan Mehmed II died on his way to capture the rest of Italy.
-His successor, Sultan Bayezid II, ordered Gedik Ahmed Pasha to be hanged and on 11 September 1481 the Turks abandoned the city.
+Between August and September 1480, the Italian and European kingdoms failed to help King Ferdinand of Naples except for his cousin Ferdinand the Catholic of Spain, the Kingdom of Sicily and later the Republic of Genoa.
+In 1481, the Pope, in panic, called for a crusade to be led by King Ferdinand of Naples and was joined by troops of Hungarian king Matthias Corvinus.
+The Ottomans controlled the city for 13 months.
+Mehmed II died on his way to capture the rest of Italy.
+His successor, Sultan Bayezid II, ordered Gedik Ahmed Pasha to be hanged.
+On 11 September 1481, the Ottomans abandoned the city.

-In 1537, the famous Turkish corsair and Ottoman admiral Barbarossa recaptured Otranto and the Fortress of Castro, but the Turks were again repulsed from the city and from the rest of Apulia.
+In 1537, the famous Ottoman corsair and admiral Barbarossa recaptured Otranto and the Fortress of Castro, but the Ottomans were again repulsed from the city and from the rest of Apulia.